mas-bandwidth/fps/019/README.md

 The world database stores this per-player state in one second ring buffer per-player.

-At the same time, switch from a text to binary protocol over TCP.
+At the same time, switch from a text protocal to binary over TCP.

 # Results